11 Days in Portugal & Morocco

 - Included - Walking tour around the Medina and souk with local guide.
 Group cooking class.

 Although it's only a quick couple of hours from the action of Marrakech, the mud-brick homes, waterfalls, and clifftop villages scattered around the Atlas Mountains can't be missed.
 We'll do some light hiking, stop for tea in a local home, visit local craft shops, and wander remote towns, all against a backdrop of the imposing mountain peaks.
-After spending the day exploring we surely deserve a stop at the incredible estate that Richard Branson has created up in the mountains - our reward for a full day of sightseeing before returning to Marrakech for our final night together.
+After spending the day exploring we surely deserve a stop at a local Kasbah - our reward for a full day of sightseeing before returning to Marrakech for our final night together.

-- Included - Waterfall hike, lunch at Kasbah Tamadot, tour of Atlas Mountains
+- Included - Waterfall hike, lunch at a local Kasbah, tour of Atlas Mountains

 After countless new experiences shared together through Portugal and Morocco our group time sadly comes to an end on the 11th day here in Marrakech.
 You're welcome to book your departing flight from Marrakech for any time on this 11th day as there are no group activities planned.
 Staying later into this day or spending some extra nights here?
 It's a fabulous city with plenty to keep you busy!
 Maybe take a day trip down to the coastal town of Essaouira or take one last hammam before you go?